Achievable logoAchievable logo

 Feedback

-The musculoskeletal system forms the structural framework for the body, comprising bones, joints, muscles, and connective tissues.
+The musculoskeletal system provides the body’s structural framework.
+It includes bones, joints, muscles, and connective tissues.

 The skeleton